Seneca-SCPA/APS145-Policies/docs/workshop-policy.md

 :::important NOTE
 Do you have missing members or members who did not contribute?

 It is still the **responsibility of the GROUP** to provide a **FULL SOLUTION** which may require extra effort to compensate for the lack of help from other members.
-In these situations, a minimum **10% bonus** will be applied (per missing/non-contributing member).
+In these situations, a minimum **10% bonus** will be applied (per missing/non-contributing member based on a 3-person group size).
 :::

 ## Video Presentation